OurRootsOrg/cms-server/README.md

 npm install -g @vue/cli         # the uglyui client uses vue

-docker volume create cms_pgdata # do this once to create a persistent database volume docker volume create cms_s3data # do this once to create a persistent blob-store volume tilt up                         # run the server and dependencies
+docker volume create cms_pgdata # do this once to create a persistent database volume docker volume create cms_s3data # do this once to create a persistent blob store volume tilt up                         # run the server and dependencies
                                   # make sure you don't already have a postgres process running
                                   # alternatively, run docker-compose up --build
 cd db && ./db_setup.sh && cd ..   # do this once to set up the database
                                   # make sure you have psql (postgres client) available on your path
-tilt down && tilt up            # do this once after you've set up the database to restart the server
+open http://localhost:9000      # launch the minio browser and create a bucket named "cmsbucket" -- do this once tilt down && tilt up            # do this once after you've set up the database to restart the server
                                   # alternatively, run docker-compose down && docker-compose up --build
 cd ../uglyui                    # the directory for the uglyui client